 Are you ready to get organized this year?
-Today I’m going to teach you how to make labels using your Cricut machine!
-I’m going to use three different Cricut machines and a variety of different label materials to show you how to make custom labels with ANY Cricut machine you own.
+In this post, I’m going to show you how to make labels with a Cricut machine so you can create custom labels for every space in your home.
+I’ll be using three different Cricut machines and a variety of label materials to demonstrate what works best for various projects.
+Whether you own a Maker, Explore, or even a Joy, you’ll learn how to make professional-looking labels using any Cricut machine you have.

 Are you brand new to Cricut?
 My Cricut Beginner's Guide is for you!